 Stool antigen testing may be done to help support a diagnosis of a current H. pylori infection or to determine whether treatment for a H. pylori infection has been successful.

-We recommend this test after you have been treated - it produces a very accurate result of your H. pylori status.
+We recommend this test after you have been treated - it produces a simple yet very accurate result of your H. pylori status - either a positive or negative result will be given.

 The time taken to get results varies from test to test as follows;